Prudhomat: L'Eglise Saint-Julien de Pauliac

 It was founded in 900 by Count Géraud d'Aurillac as a priory and managed by the Abbey of Saint-Géraud d'Aurillac until 1794 with the barons of Castelnau having a say in the choice of the prior as the Abbey relied on the latter's protection.
-The nave 26 m by 9 m, and the aspe, date from 11th century while two columns in the church date from 10th century.
+The nave 26 m by 9 m, and the aspe, date from the 11th century, while two columns in the church date from the 10th century.
 The bells date from the 1600s.
 The building is referenced in the Mérimée database and in the General Inventory of the Occitanie region.
 Several objects are referenced in the Palissy database.

 L'Eglise Saint-Martin-des-Bois

 The church is named in honour of Saint Martin and is in the style of Latin Cross, 15 m by 7 m.
 It was part of Abbey of Figeac until 1350.
 It then became the possession of the nuns of Coyroux near Aubazines.